Juh-s/Escola-de-Seguran-a-Cibern-tica/CS&I/XSS/prompt(1) to win.md

 # prompt(1) to win
 ###### Solved by @Juh-s
->This is a game about XSS injection
+>This is a game about XSS injection, JavaScript and HTML analysis
 ## Sobre o desafio
 **Rules**